cert-manager/website/content/en/docs/usage/kube-csr.md

 > Note: cert-manager currently only supports signing CertificateSigningRequests
 > using the [CA issuer](../../configuration/ca/).

-> Note: cert-manager _will not_ automatically approve CertificateSigningRequests
+> Note: cert-manager _does not_ automatically approve CertificateSigningRequests
 > that reference a cert-manager [Issuer](../../configuration/).
 Please refer to
 > the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#request-signing-process)
 > for the request process of CertificateSigningRequests.